Xilinx/Vitis_Model_Composer/Tutorials/HDL_Library/Lab6/README.md

 11. From the Vitis IDE, select **Create Platform**.
     <br><br>In the Vitis Classic flows, the platform was generated automatically when the XSA was input by the user.
 However, for Vitis Unified IDE, the user will need to manually create it.
+    <br><br><img src="Images/Step2/welcome_screen.PNG">

-    <br><br>From the Welcome Screen, users can select the Create Platform Component under Embedded Development.
+12. From the Welcome Screen, select the Create Platform Component under Embedded Development.
 Or from the File menu, under New Component, Platform.
-    <br><br><img src="Images/Step2/welcome_screen.PNG">

-12. Click **Next** in the Welcome page.

 13. Switch to the **Hardware Design** tab and click **Browse** to create a custom platform from the XSA.